2019 Paris ePrix

-The 2019 Paris ePrix (formally the 2019 Paris E-Prix) was a Formula E electric car race held at the Circuit des Invalides in the Les Invalides building complex on 27 April 2019.
-It was the eighth race of the 2018–19 Formula E season and the fourth edition of the event.
+The 2019 Paris ePrix was a Formula E electric car race held at the Circuit des Invalides in the Les Invalides building complex on 27 April 2019.
+It was the eighth race of the 2018–19 Formula E season and the fourth and final edition of the event.

 Report

 Background

 The Paris ePrix was confirmed as part of Formula E's 2018–19 series schedule on June 7, 2018 by the FIA World Motor Sport Council.
 It is the eighth of thirteen scheduled single-seater electric car races of the 2018–19 season, and the fourth running of the event.
 The ePrix would be held at the 1.930 km clockwise fourteen-turn Circuit des Invalides in the Les Invalides building complex of the city's 7th arrondissement on 27 April 2019.

 Going into the race, Mahindra driver Jérôme d'Ambrosio is leading the Drivers' Championship with 65 points, only one point ahead of BMW Andretti driver António Félix da Costa in second.
 In third is the Techeetah driver André Lotterer with 62 points, two points behind the championship leader after finishing second in the previous race.
 Jaguar driver Mitch Evans is in forth with 61 points, after winning the race in Rome.
 Audi Sport Abt Schaeffler driver Lucas Di Grassi stays in fifth with 58 points after finishing seventh in Rome.
 In the Teams' Championship, DS Techeetah led with 116 points, only seven points ahead of Virgin Racing in second place.
 In third place is the Mahindra Racing with 102 points; tie on points with Audi.
 BMW Andretti completing the top five with 82 points.

 Maximilian Günther kept his Dragon Racing seat in Paris, as Felipe Nasr is focusing his preparations for the next round of the IMSA WeatherTech SportsCar Championship.